Particle Physics at the European Spallation Source: Theory

 \section{Theory}

 The Standard Model (SM) of particle physics \cite{Glashow:1961tr,Weinberg:1967tq,Salam:1968rm} describes a very large body of experimental results but it has a number of shortcomings and issues to which it does not have a good answer.
 One of the shortcomings is the large number of free parameters, especially in the so-called flavour sector where the pattern of quark and lepton masses and mixing is simply put in by hand, see e.g.~\cite{Gori:2019ybw}.
 A related issue is the origin of neutrino masses and mixing, see Section~\ref{sec:theoryneutrinooscillations} and e.g.~\cite{Fantini:2018itu}.
 These issues could be described as "close to the SM" questions.
-There is also the QCD-theta parameter leading to CP-violation in the purely strong sector which is unnaturally small.\footnote{See however references \cite{Nakamura:2019ind,Nakamura:2021meh,Ai:2020ptm,Ai:2022htq} which using different methods suggest that CP is conserved in strong interactions.}
+There is also the QCD-theta parameter leading to CP-violation in the purely strong sector which is unnaturally small.

 The next class of issues concerns those related to the universe and the question of why matter exists.
 We know that a large part of the energy density of the universe is not normal matter, i.e. it cannot be explained by particles and fields present in the SM.
 This consists of two types, dark matter and dark energy.
 The former is most likely due to some particles only interacting weakly with normal matter while the nature of the latter is fully unclear, but compatible with a simple cosmological constant, see e.g. \cite{DeSimone:2019lmz}.
 The question of why matter and anti-matter are not created in equal amounts in the early universe also falls into this class.